-- Using the computer on constant AC power with the battery inserted.
-If you want to use constant AC power, you are advised to remove the battery pack after it is fully charged. - Not discharging and recharging the battery to its extremes, as described above. - Frequent use; the more you use the battery, the faster it will reach the end of its effective life.
-A standard computer battery has a life span of about 300 charges.
+- · Using the computer on constant AC power. - Not discharging and recharging the battery to its extremes, as described above. - Frequent use; the more you use the battery, the faster it will reach the end of its effective life.
+An embedded battery has a life span of more than 1,000 charge/discharge cycles.